dgaydukov/cert-aws/files/sa.md

 ###### Docker and Kubernetes
 Docker - is a tool to quickly create and manage containers (like create/stop/start/destroy).
 But if you have many containers and they all should interact with each other you need some system to manage all of this.
-Kubernetes - is a tool to manage a group of containers.
+Kubernetes - orchestration tool, helps to manage a group of containers.
 On container level kuber can use docker or any other container tool.
-Deployed kubernetes environment - called cluster and consists of 2 parts
+Kuber Cluster - deployed kubernetes environment, that consists of 2 parts
 * control plane - components that control cluster + cluster's state & configuration
 * compute machines - nodes where pods are running

 ###### Pure Serverless
 With aws serverless you can build complete backend application without writing code(like java) or using any framework (like spring).
 For example you can use `API Gateway` to set up a few api endpoints.
 Then you can use `aws lambda` to set up some logic to handle these endpoints.
-Then you can use `sns` to send some notification, and possible send emails.
+Then you can use `sns` to send some notification/emails.
 As you see without writing any application code we can have a simple backend application.
 But the truth is that this is only good for very simple app, usually for POC (proof of concept).
 The reason is once your application become more complex it would be very hard to ensure that everything is working fine, cause you have no tests.
 So the conclusion is very simple.
 Use aws serverless only for POC, or when you want quickly to startup, then you can also create a lot of mock api so your team can start to interact with it.
-But once your system become more complex you will definately need to use some programming like java/spring to have a good software architecture of your product and good test coverage that would ensure that nothing would be broken after changes.
+But once your system become more complex you will definitely need to use some programming like java/spring to have a good software architecture of your product and good test coverage that would ensure that nothing would be broken after changes.
 Moreover it can be expensive in certain cases.
 Consider situation where you have 1 lambda that need internet access to do some stuff (like captcha verification or ip address check).
 For this you need NAT, cause your lambda can't just get internet access from private subnet inside VPC.
 So you go and create nat gateway, and your lambda can now access internet.
 But in the end of the month you get a bill for 50 cents for lambda + 35$ for Nat Gateway.
-The reason is that Nat Gateway is prices per hour (0.045 on average, 0.065 for HK) + you also paying per GB transfer through your Nat, but for the example let's imagine that you transfer tiny amount of 100mb per month.
+The reason is that Nat Gateway price per hour is 0.045$ + you also paying per GB transfer through your Nat, but for the example let's imagine that you transfer tiny amount of 100mb per month.
 So instead of having cheap serverless you pay 35.5$ per month, just your lambda sometime can get internet access.
 When [aws support got pressed](https://forums.aws.amazon.com/thread.jspa?threadID=234959) over the issue, the proposed instead of Nat Gateway create custom Nat Instance (ec2 running with nat), and it would cost only 10$.
 But this idea to run additional ec2 to have internet access for single lambda upends serverless.
-Why do you need lambdas in the first place, when you can just put them into ec2 itself?
+Why do you need lambdas in the first place, when you can just put app into ec2 itself?

 ###### AMI vs Snapshot
 AMI is region specific (so to use it from another region you should copy it) and same ami will have different AMI_ID in different regions.